rasiqhussain/personality_frontiers/README.md

 BERTopic
 Notes
 The codebase reflects experimental pipelines used in the paper and may include multiple variants of similar models.

+# Data

+The data used in this project are confidential and are not included in this repository.

+This repository does not contain:
+- raw transcript text
+- participant-level labels
+- derived embeddings
+- trained checkpoints
+- experiment outputs

+To run the code, users must provide their own data.

+## Expected format

+The scripts assume data in JSON format with fields such as:
+- `PARTID`: participant identifier
+- `text`: transcript text

+Additional label files (e.g., CSV) should include the relevant personality trait columns used in the scripts.

-Paths to data and outputs may need to be adapted to your local setup.
+Paths to data may need to be updated in the code depending on your local setup.
-Some scripts are trait-specific; they can be generalized if needed.

 Citation

 If you use this repository, please cite the associated Frontiers in Artificial Intelligence paper.